 became involved with CAGJ after attending the People’s Summit, a Teach-In commemorating the 10th anniversary of the WTO protests, in November of 2009.
 She was inspired by the work that CAGJ is doing around agriculture and trade issues and began helping to organize the Food Justice Project’s Teach-Outs in the Spring of 2010.
 Erica’s background is in environmental issues and she became interested in the food movement because of it’s connection to so many social justice movements including the environmental movement, immigrants rights, workers rights and women’s rights, to name a few; she is excited about the potential of the food movement to unite a greater movement for social change!
 Before moving to Seattle Erica spent several years teaching Environmental and Outdoor Education and a summer as an apprentice for a small organic farm in Northern Vermont.
 Erica lives at an urban gardening cooperative in the Central District and enjoys yoga, gardening, meditating in the Arboretum, and hiking in the mountains in her free time!
 She is currently the Co-chair of the Food Justice Project.

 is a CAGJ Advisory Board Member and also active in AGRA Watch.
-He got involved in the beginning when he was contacted by CAGJ because he is one of the few people in Seattle to have attended (been accredited to) several WTO Ministerial Conferences and has been interviewed and written about trade inequities.
-He has also been contacted by the Gates Foundation in regard to their work in Africa.
-He is interested in international lobbying and education on GE foods and crops.
-Some of his other activities include: American Civil Liberties Union, Chair of Religious Life Committee of Kol Haneshamah, a Reform Jewish Congregation.
+He got involved in the beginning when he was contacted by CAGJ after Seattle 1999 because he was one of the few people in Seattle to have been accredited to several WTO Ministerial Conferences; and he had been interviewed and written about trade inequities.
+He was also contacted by the Gates Foundation in regard to their work in Africa (but they ignored his advice!)
+Phil has a history of national and international lobbying and education on GE foods and crops (eg, he participated in the negotiations of the UN’s Cartagena Biosafety Protocol).
+Some of his other activities include: National Board member, American Civil Liberties Union; Kol Haneshamah, a Reform Jewish Congregation in Seattle; and Gay City Health Project.

 has organized at the local and national level for trade justice.
 She coordinated CAGJ’s Trade Justice Project 2007-2010.